nigelhorne/Weather-Meteo/README.md

 # BUGS

-This module is provided as-is without any warranty.

 Please report any bugs or feature requests to `bug-weather-meteo at rt.cpan.org`, or through the web interface at [http://rt.cpan.org/NoAuth/ReportBug.html?Queue=Weather-Meteo](http://rt.cpan.org/NoAuth/ReportBug.html?Queue=Weather-Meteo).